Mould: the physical and mental health costs

 Tenants from specific backgrounds and those facing barriers such as language and literacy issues often struggle to report mould problems.
 Landlords must actively address these barriers to support affected tenants and ensure their well-being.

-Addressing damp and mould in homes is not just a matter of property maintenance, it’s a crucial step to help maintain high standards of public health.
-By understanding the physical and mental health risks associated with damp and mould, landlords, local authorities and communities can work together to create healthier living environments for everyone.
+Addressing damp and mould in homes is a matter of property maintenance and a crucial step to help maintain high standards of public health.
+Landlords, local authorities and communities can work together to create healthier living environments for all by understanding the physical and mental health risks associated with damp and mould.